 Contact our Specialist Missing Person Team Yorkshire

-Our specialist Missing Persons Team, Emma Elwess, Elizabeth Dunn, Sarah Collier and Laura Carter are on hand to provide you with advice on all matters relating to guardianship orders and missing persons.
+Our specialist Missing Persons Team, Emma Elwess, Sarah Collier and Laura Carter are on hand to provide you with advice on all matters relating to guardianship orders and missing persons.
 Call us today on 01904 929143 (York) or 01937 223259 (Wetherby) or 01653 916408 (Malton), or complete our online enquiry form.